devm567/javascript/README.md

  ```
    a.
 It accepts only string input, we can't use any HTML + CSS code to present our output.
    b.
 To get the cursor to the new line we need to use the delimiter called "\n".
+   c.
+We don't have cancel button to stop the process(use esc button).
  ```
 Note:
    > To ensure the script would run upon loading the DOM we need to go for an even called "onload" on body element.